aflashyrhetoric/aflashyrhetoric.github.io/content/posts/windfall.md

 :rotating_light: Draft 0.0.2 :rotating_light:

 # Summary & Introduction
-*Windfall is a planned software project.*
+*Windfall is just a theoretical thought experiment at the moment.*

 Windfall scrapes/fetches data from **news** and **social media** sources and applies machine learning principles to predict stock market prices in real-time.
 It also seeks to provide users with a panel through which they can navigate this nuanced data and strategize to maximize their returns.